We sat down with SEO queen, Khaleelah Jones, to reveal how to harness Search Engine Optimisation. |In fact, we wanted to understand the basics.

-She also points out that while many of us understand the benefits of using Ads to drive traffic to our content, we are less likely to concern ourselves with SEO, which acts as a free traffic guide.
-So, while you may have to invest more time understanding SEO best practices and making them work for you, you will experience the benefits in the long term.
+While many of us understand the benefits of using Ads to drive traffic to our content, we are less likely to concern ourselves with SEO, which acts as a free traffic guide.
+So, while you may have to invest more time understanding SEO, you will experience the benefits in the long term.

 For example, it’s a good idea to work out where the best places to put your keywords are.
 A meta description is not something that Google considers, whereas keywords can be found on the page itself, in the titles, in the URL and in the HTML.
 Check out the MAZE blog, which helps direct you to where you should put keywords to rank for those keywords.

 - Make sure your page is mobile optimised!
 Many people assume their page is mobile optimised, but a lot of them aren’t.
-Download plugins or check online to see how mobile-friendly your site is, given that a large proportion of users consume content through mobile devices.
+Download plugins or check online to see how mobile-friendly your site is.
+Remember a large proportion of users consume content through mobile devices.

 - Check your google analytics!
 You can see where most of your website hits come from, as in which pages are the most frequently visited and see how much traffic is coming from mobile vs desktop users.

 - Think about the way Google understands what your page is about.
 Make sure you have relevant keywords!
 Be as specific as possible as Google also relies on semantically related keywords, and this will ensure users find you for precisely the right reasons.